ngahanestevewilliam98/markdownEditor/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-**markdownEditor** is a open source markdown editor designed with the MEAN stack Angular.
+**markdownEditor** is a open source markdown editor designed with Angular.
 This project can be hosted on a local or online server.

 # Usage
 1. Clone the repository with